5.1. The Graduate School

 - Administer all travel expenses support related to the Graduate School

-The Admissions and Records Section is charged with recruiting graduate students to OIST, administering the process of admissions, and handling records and data for students at all stages of the program from recruiting, admission, enrollment, and
+The Admissions and Registrar Section is charged with administering the process of admissions, and handling academic records and data.
+This section performs the following tasks:

 - Provide secretariat for the Admissions Committee;